And greetings to you, thrill seekers, music lovers, conversationalists all across.

 I do not understand it.

-I can understand being upset at immigration, and I can understand uh being upset about other things, but I don't understand why people think, if the polls are right, a majority of Americans think a Democrats would do better at the economy.
+I can understand being upset at immigration and I can understand being upset about other things, but I don't understand why people think, if the polls are right, a majority of Americans think that Democrats would do better at the economy.

-You give them half a chance to get them in power, and the Bush tax cuts, which he wants to make permanent, will sunset in 2010.
+You give them half a chance to get him in power and the Bush tax cuts, which he wants to make permanent, will sunset in 2010.

 Being happy in math didn't mean diddly squat to their grades.